 Pam Wilcox, BFA '09

-Costume Designer, currently a stitcher at the Shakespeare Company in Washington, DC
+Costume Designer, previously stitcher at the Shakespeare Company in Washington, DC.